openstack/tempest/README.rst

 While this is almost `semver`_ like, the way versioning is handled is slightly
 different:

-X is used to represent the supported OpenStack releases for tempest tests in-tree, and to signify major feature changes to tempest.
-It's a monotonically increasing integer where each version either indicates a new supported OpenStack release, the drop of support for an OpenStack release (which will coincide with the upstream stable branch going EOL), or a major feature lands (or is removed) from tempest.
+X is used to represent the supported OpenStack releases for Tempest tests in-tree, and to signify major feature changes to Tempest.
+It's a monotonically increasing integer where each version either indicates a new supported OpenStack release, the drop of support for an OpenStack release (which will coincide with the upstream stable branch going EOL), or a major feature lands (or is removed) from Tempest.

 Y.Z is used to represent library interface changes.
 This is treated the same way as minor and patch versions from `semver`_ but only for the library